 Your LLC name cannot be too similar to an LLC name that already exists in California.
 Check the California Secretary of State's website to see if your name is similar to one that's already in existence.
 Search terms are checked against the California SOS' list of registered LLC names.

 You can fill out a name reservation request form to reserve your name for up to 60 days.
 The form requires a $10 fee, and it can be mailed to the California SOS or delivered in person.
 There is more helpful information about naming an LLC in the Secretary of State's publication "Business Entity: Name Regulations & Additional Statutory Requirements and Restrictions", which can be downloaded from their website.

 If you need help with LLC taxation decisions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.